 From 1980 to 1982, Ms. Fisher was a law clerk for U.S. District Court Judge Malcolm M. Lucas.
 She received her law degree from the University of California at Los Angeles, where she served as a Comment Editor of the UCLA Law Review.

-Among her community service and pro bono activities, Ms. Fisher is a member of the Board of Trustees of Kenyon College in Gambier, Ohio; a member of the Board of Trustees of Midland School, a college preparatory boarding high school located in Los Olivos, California; on the Board of Advisors for the Ziffren Center for Media, Entertainment, Technology and Sports at UCLA School of Law; and on the advisory board for the UCLA School of Law Entertainment Symposium.
+Among her community service and pro bono activities, Ms. Fisher has served as a member of the Board of Trustees of Kenyon College in Gambier, Ohio; a member of the Board of Trustees of Midland School, a college preparatory boarding high school located in Los Olivos, California; on the Board of Advisors for the Ziffren Center for Media, Entertainment, Technology and Sports at UCLA School of Law; and on the advisory board for the UCLA School of Law Entertainment Symposium.

 University of California - Los Angeles - 1980 Juris Doctor